How to Meet Other Parents

 - “I’m sure you’re tired of hearing this, but your child is so handsome/beautiful.”

 - “I love that stroller you are using.
 Where did you get it?”

 - “Your child did a great job today!

 Basically, be nice!
 Complimenting the other parent’s child is usually a safe bet for an icebreaker.

-You’ve got to make time for friendships, and you must accept that making new friends won’t always work out.
-Yes, you may meet someone at the park the first time and hit it off great, only to find out during the longest three-hour coffee date of your life that you have absolutely nothing in common with this other person.
+Just like any other successful relationship, you’ve got to make time for friendships, and you must accept that making new friends won’t always work out.
+Yes, you may meet someone at the park for the first time and hit it off great, only to find out that you have absolutely nothing in common with this other parent during the longest three-hour coffee date of your life.

-It’s ok.
-It isn’t a total waste of time.
+But that’s okay.
+Just remember, this effort isn’t a total waste of time.
 You put yourself out there, and that’s a success!
-Having close relationships will help you live a longer, healthier, happier life—that’s an investment worth making every time.
+Having close relationships will help you live a longer, healthier, happier life, and that’s an investment worth making every time.